runirudh/US-traffic-accidents/README.md

 - Model does not have a high utility.
 McFadden R^2 is very low.

-  1. Accident severity levels are high on interstate highways
+**1. Accident severity levels are high on interstate highways

 <img width="687" alt="Screen Shot 2022-01-15 at 11 48 50 AM" src="https://user-images.githubusercontent.com/96305841/149630244-ed68ac86-14a3-468b-bdb3-382761251832.png">

-  2. Most values are significant(p values) .
+**2. Most values are significant(p values) .
 Insignificant in Timezone level coefs could be explained by the skewing in timezone distribution.

   <img width="942" alt="Screen Shot 2022-01-15 at 10 03 49 AM" src="https://user-images.githubusercontent.com/96305841/149630616-981b252a-4d4e-40ff-b62a-268c695cb2c2.png">

   <img width="710" alt="Screen Shot 2022-01-15 at 11 56 34 AM" src="https://user-images.githubusercontent.com/96305841/149630584-36d665c8-7cf5-4027-9678-717012748dfb.png">

-  3. zipcodelevels * side -
+**3. zipcodelevels * side** -

-  High severity cases are more likely in zipcodelevels 2, 4, 5, 6 when Driving Side is Right (wrong) side of road.
+  **High severity cases** are more likely in zipcodelevels 2, 4, 5, 6 when **Driver drives on the Right (wrong) side of road**.
   These zipcode levels are found in regions near Maryland(east), Kentucky (S.E) , Iowa (mid-W), Nebraska(mid-W)

-  4. 1 min increase in time spent (accident) increases severity p by 0.002
+**4. 1 min increase in time spent (accident) increases severity p by 0.002 **

-  5. Time interval -  4 , 5, 6, i.e  10am - 10 pm  have a higher chance of accidents being severe as time interval changes from level ‘0’  i.e (10pm-12am)
+**5.** Time interval -  4 , 5, 6, i.e  10am - 10 pm  have a higher chance of accidents being severe as time interval changes from level ‘0’  i.e (10pm-12am)
-     This would mean that severe accidents occur more in the daytime than between the hours 10 pm to midnight.
+     **This would mean that severe accidents occur more in the daytime than between the hours 10 pm to midnight.

-  6. As Timezone changes from US/Central to US/Eastern chances of severity being high increase by a 100%
+**6. As Timezone changes from US/Central to US/Eastern** chances of severity being high increase by a 100%

-  7. Visibility beta is 0.97 i.e, as Visibility increases odds of severity (high) decrease
+**7. Visibility beta is 0.97 i.e, as Visibility increases odds of severity (high) decrease